Johan Storm Munch

-Johan Storm Munch (31 August 1778–26 January 1832) was a bishop in the Church of Norway.
+Johan Storm Munch (31 August 1778 – 26 January 1832) was a bishop in the Church of Norway.
 He was also known as a poet, playwright, and magazine editor.

-Munch was born at Vågå in Oppland county, Norway.
-He was the son of parish priest Peter Munch (1740-1802) and Christine Sophie Storm (1746-1825).
+Munch was born at Vaage in Christians amt (county), Norway.
+He was the son of parish priest Peter Munch (1740–1802) and Christine Sophie Storm (1746–1825).
 He was educated for the ministry principally by his father.
-From 1800–1805, he was a private tutor for members of the Løvenskiold noble family at Løvenborg in Zealand in Denmark.
+From 1800 to 1805, he was a private tutor for members of the Løvenskiold noble family at Løvenborg in Zealand in Denmark.
 In 1805, he was called to be an assistant pastor in Skjeberg in Østfold county, Norway.
 In 1810, he took a year-long teaching position at Prinds Christian Augusts Minde, a hospital and asylum in Christiania.
 He then became a private tutor in Christiania.
 In 1813, he was called to be the pastor in Sande in Vestfold.
 In 1817 he received the call to work as vicar of the parish of Aker as well as the palace priest for Akershus Fortress.
 In 1823, he was appointed to be the Bishop of the Diocese of Christianssand where he was based at the Christianssand Cathedral.
 He held this position until his death in 1832.